cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 Now give yourself a pat on the back, have a relax and when ready work through the submission process below before you tear things down.

 ## Tearing things down

-In order to remove the infrastructure we have created, follow these steps in order
+You can use terraform to remove the infrastructure you have created by running:

-* Run `terraform destroy` to remove all your provisioned infrastructure
+`terraform destroy`